yining610/ProtSi-Network/README.md

 ```
 python /dataset/main.py
 ```
 to prepare few-shot dataset for certain question.
-The question set information and corresponding model answer can be changed in **/dataset/config.py** file.
+The **/dataset/model_answers.txt** file stores all the model answers we used for 10 questions and the question set information and corresponding model answer can be changed in **/dataset/config.py** file.
 ## Training
 ```
 python /Code/train/train.py